JavaGT/javagrant.com/source/pages/resume.md

 # Employment and Volunteering
 ## Teaching Assistant
 I am a teaching assistant for the fantastic [COMMS 301 – Digital Communication and Practice ](https://artsfaculty.auckland.ac.nz/courses/?Subject=COMMS&Number=301&Year=2021) course at The University of Auckland with the amazing [Dr Ethan Plaut](http://www.ethanplaut.com/).
+This role primarily involves hosting lectorial format workshops, tutoring the large cohort of students on computer programming concepts and implimentation.

 ## MATES Mentoring
-Working with [The Great Potentials Foundation](https://www.greatpotentials.org.nz) I have helped various students from [Southern Cross Campus](https://southerncross.school.nz/) and [Auckland Girls Grammar School](http://www.aggs.school.nz/)with creative subjects and their transition from highschool to tertiary education.
-Adittionally I've mentored year eight students at [Finlayson Park School](https://www.finlaysonpark.school.nz/) as part of the MATES Jr. programme.
+Working with [The Great Potentials Foundation](https://www.greatpotentials.org.nz) I have helped various students from [Southern Cross Campus](https://southerncross.school.nz/) and [Auckland Girls Grammar School](http://www.aggs.school.nz/) with creative subjects and their transition from highschool to tertiary education.
+Additionally I've mentored year eight students at [Finlayson Park School](https://www.finlaysonpark.school.nz/) as part of the MATES Jr. programme.
 ## Youth Arts New Zealand
 ![The Future is Creative – Youth Arts New Zealand is a social enterprise powered by Aotearoa's creative youth.](/static/images/yanz.png){.pad}
-Actively volunteering with various [Youth Arts New Zealand](https://youtharts.co.nz) projects in both hands-on and consultation roles.
+I hold a volunteer role in various [Youth Arts New Zealand](https://youtharts.co.nz) projects, operating in both hands-on and consultation capacities.
-Currently operating with responsibilities of online community engagement, newsletter management, and in-person engagement.
+Current responsibilities include online and in-person community engagement, and in-person engagement.
 ### Art Jam
 ![Art Jam](/static/images/artjam.png){.pad}
 Every month on behalf of Youth Arts NZ and in collaberation with [Shore Junction](http://www.shorejunction.nz/) I host the YANZ Art Jam.
 The event is a three-hour social and artistic meet-up for local creatives to develop and collaberate on personal projects in a supportive environment.